 16.1-11-14.
 Application by other persons to place name on ballot - Petition - Affidavit.
+Repealed by S.L.
+1995, ch.
+207, § 20.

 16.1-11-15.
 Nominating petition not to be circulated prior to January first - Special election.

 No nominating petition provided for in sections 16.1-11-06 and 16.1-11-11 may be circulated or signed prior to January first preceding the primary election.
 Any signatures to a petition secured before that time may not be counted.
 A nominating petition for a special election may not be circulated or signed more than thirty days before the time when a petition for the special election must be filed.